-The final catch in the 2022 recreational fishery below Bonneville Dam through June 15, including catch in the summer steelhead fishery, was 16,778 adult spring Chinook (12,675 kept and 4,103 released), 2,353 spring Chinook jacks (1,945 kept and 408 released), 1,624 steelhead (1,209 kept and 415 released) and 375 sockeyes (released) from 88,445 angler trips.
-The spring Chinook catch was the highest since 2015.
-The total upriver spring Chinook catch (kept catch plus release mortality) in the recreational fishery below Bonneville Dam was 10,371 adult Chinook, or 96% of the catch balance guideline allowed in the MA; and the final impact to ESA-listed upriver spring Chinook was 0.75% compared to the allowable impact rate of 0.93%.
-The final upriver spring Chinook return to the Columbia River in 2022 was 185,209 adult fish, which was the highest run since 2016.
+The final catch in the 2023 recreational fishery downstream of Bonneville Dam, including released catch in the summer steelhead fishery, was 5,810 adult spring Chinook (4,691 kept and 1,119 released), 501 spring Chinook jacks (442 kept and 59 released) and 487 steelhead (316 kept and 171 released) from 60,477 angler trips.
+The total upriver spring Chinook mortality (kept catch plus release mortality) in the recreational fishery downstream of Bonneville Dam was 3,352 adult Chinook, or 51% of the catch balance guideline allowed in the MA; and the final impact to ESA-listed upriver spring Chinook was 0.29% compared to the allocated impact rate of 0.78%.

-2022 Spring Chinook Recreational Fisheries upstream of Bonneville Dam
+2023 Spring Chinook Recreational Fisheries upstream of Bonneville Dam

-The Oregon and Washington allocation policies for 2022 specific to commercial-recreational ESA impact sharing and within sport sub-allocations were not concurrent.
+The Oregon and Washington allocation policies for 2023 specific to commercial-recreational ESA impact sharing and recreational fishery sub-allocations were not concurrent.
 Under the Washington policy, no more than 70% of the non-treaty allocation could be allocated to the recreational fisheries, and under Oregon rule, no more than 20% of the non-treaty allocation could be allocated to the commercial fisheries.
-Additionally, under the Washington policy, no more than 70% of the recreational allocation can be allocated to the lower Columbia River (LCR) recreational fishery, and under Oregon rule, no more than 25% of the recreational allocation can be allocated for fisheries upstream of Bonneville Dam (Bonneville to OR/WA state line, Snake River).
-Therefore, modeling only utilized 90% of the total non-treaty allocation and 95% of the recreational sub-allocation of upriver spring Chinook ESA impacts.
+Additionally, under the Washington policy, no more than 70% of the recreational allocation could be allocated to the lower Columbia River recreational fishery, and under Oregon rule no more than 25% of the recreational allocation can be allocated for fisheries upstream of Bonneville Dam (Bonneville to OR/WA state line, Snake River).
+Therefore, modeling only utilized 90% of the total non-treaty allocation and 95% of the recreational fishery sub-allocation of upriver spring Chinook ESA impacts.